 Pour in the hoisin mixture.
 Whisk and allow to cook and thicken for about five minutes…whisk often.
 Turn heat off or to a very low setting.
 If the sauce seems too thick add the water.

 As the meatballs finish baking, place in pan and coat with the sauce.
-You can definitely eat these alone and/or maybe even serve as an appetizer to your guests or as a meal.
+You can definitely eat these General Tso Meatballs alone, and/or maybe even serve as an appetizer to your guests, or as a meal.
 I prepared mine as a meal with rice and steamed broccoli…you will definitely ENJOY!!!
+You can even serve up with a side of my Fried Rice.